Extending the sensitivity of heavy sterile neutrino searches with solar neutrino experiments

 where $E$ and $\theta$ represent the energy and emission angle of $\nu_e$ in the $\nu_H$ rest frame; $\Gamma_{\mr{total}}$ is the total decay width; $f_1$ and $f_S$ are functions of $m_{\nu_H}$ and $E$; $|\vec{P}|\approx \beta$ denotes the $\nu_H$ polarization; and $\zeta = +1~(-1)$ for $\nu_H$ ($\bar{\nu}_H$).

-Using the $\nu_e$ energy spectrum from eq.~\ref{eq:diffGammaETheta} in the $\nu_H$ rest frame, we compute the total $e^+e^-$ energy spectrum in the laboratory frame.
-The $e^+e^-$ spectral shape varies with $m_{\nu_H}$, as shown in the right panel of figure~\ref{fig:eeSignalRateAndSpectrum}.
-This plot compares $e^+e^-$ spectra from $\nu_H$ decays (normalized to rates in a 500-ton Earth-based detector) with electron spectra from $^8\mr{B}$ solar neutrino elastic scattering.
+Using the $\nu_e$ energy spectrum from Eq.~\ref{eq:diffGammaETheta} in the $\nu_H$ rest frame, we compute the total $e^+e^-$ energy spectrum in the laboratory frame.
+The $e^+e^-$ spectral shape varies with $m_{\nu_H}$, as shown in the bottom panel of Fig.~\ref{fig:eeSignalRateAndSpectrum}.
+This plot compares $e^+e^-$ spectra from $\nu_H$ decays (normalized to rates in a 500-ton {neutrino} detector) with electron spectra from $^8\mr{B}$ solar neutrino elastic scattering.
 Distinct spectral peaks emerge at the tail of the background spectrum for most $\nu_H$ masses, suggesting that precise energy measurements in scintillation detectors should enable excellent signal-background discrimination through spectral fitting.

-Combining the information from the left and right plots of figure~\ref{fig:eeSignalRateAndSpectrum}, we expect to observe at least a handful of $\nu_H\to e^+e^-\nu_e$ events by detection of $e^+e^-$ inside the detector for most regions where $|U_{eH}|^2>10^{-6}$ and $2~\mr{MeV}<m_{\nu_H} < 14~\mr{MeV}$.
+Combining the information from the top and bottom plots of Fig.~\ref{fig:eeSignalRateAndSpectrum}, we expect to observe at least a handful of $\nu_H\to e^+e^-\nu_e$ events by detection of $e^+e^-$ inside the detector for most regions where $|U_{eH}|^2>10^{-6}$ and $2~\mr{MeV}<m_{\nu_H} < 15~\mr{MeV}$.
 Using the $e^+e^-$ total energy spectrum, the Borexino experiment has excluded some phase space in the above region of $|U_{eH}|^2$ and $m_{\nu_H}$ using 446 days of Borexino data~\cite{BorexinoRHN2013}.
 Future solar neutrino observatories with larger central volumes and direction measurement capabilities—and therefore better separation of $e^+e^-$ from single electron events—such as the Jinping Neutrino Experiment (JNE)~\cite{JNELOI2017,Luo_2023}, could further extend the sensitivity to $\nu_H$ in these regions.

-The uncovered regions in the phase space are the lower-left and upper-right corners of $|U_{eH}|^2$ and $m_{\nu_H}$, as shown in figure~\ref{fig:eeSignalRateAndSpectrum}, where $\nu_H$ is either too short-lived or too long-lived, leading to insufficient $\nu_H$ decays inside the detector.
+The uncovered regions in the phase space are the lower-left and upper-right corners of $|U_{eH}|^2$ and $m_{\nu_H}$, as shown in Fig.~\ref{fig:eeSignalRateAndSpectrum}, where $\nu_H$ is either too short-lived or too long-lived, leading to insufficient $\nu_H$ decays inside the detector.
 To cover those regions, one must search for $\nu_H$ that decays outside the detector, for which the only method is to detect the $\nu_e$ from $\nu_H$ decay, which will be discussed in the next section.